Love Games (film): Reception

 The film mostly gained negative reviews from critics.
 Mohar Basu of Times of India gave the film 2.5 out of 5.
 He said: "Vikram Bhatt's Love Games tries to be a tempestuous tale about temptations.
 But his bright concept is far from being well-fleshed out.
 There were a bunch of interesting ideas which never intertwine with the narrative."

-Sarita A Tanwar of DNA India said that If you love games, stay away.
-After watching this one, you wouldn't come close to even board games.
+Sarita A Tanwar of DNA India said that "If you love games, stay away.
+After watching this one, you would not come close to even board games."
 She rated the film 1 out of 2.
 Zee News rated the film with 2.5 stars out of 5.
 Saibal Chatterjee from NDTV Movies said "Love Games is a Vishesh Films offering.
 So it does not lack surface gloss.
 But it simply isn't enough to hide its lack of depth.
 Best avoided" He rated the film with one and a half star out of five.
 Shubhra Gupta of The Indian Express gave a half star to the film.